 Thomas Norton (dates unknown).
 Thomas Norton’s name appears on the Millersburg Civil War Monument.
 His Civil War service has not been positively located, however, it is possible that he is the same Thomas Norton who served aboard the U.S.S.
 Winona and was living in Philadelphia in 1890.
 There are also records for a Thomas Norton who served in Pennsylvania regiments during the Civil War, notably the 116th Pennsylvania Infantry, Company G; 198th Pennsylvania Infantry, Company A; and the 5th Pennsylvania Infantry, Company A. More information is needed to determine which, if any, of the above service units is a match for the Thomas Norton whose name appears on the Millersburg Civil War Monument.

 Frederick N. Wise (1825-1901).
-Pension records at the Gratz Historical Society show that Frederick N. Wise served in the navy during the Mexican War, but served in the 208th Pennsylvania Infantry during the Civil War.
-An original copy of a statement by Wise at the time he was seeking a pension is in the collection of the Gratz Historical Society.
+Pension records available to the Civil War Research Project show that Frederick N. Wise served in the navy during the Mexican War, but served in the 208th Pennsylvania Infantry during the Civil War.
 There are also copies of about 30 pages of pension records and statements in the files.
 Wise served aboard the U.S.S.
 Perry between 1847 and 1851.
 He re-enlisted, then was listed as a deserter.
 At the time of the Civil War, he joined the 208th Pennsylvania Infantry at Snyder County on 30 August 1864.
 In 1860, Frederick lived in Jackson Township, Dauphin County, and was a cabinet maker.
 By 1870, he had moved to Berrysburg, Dauphin Co. and was still working as a cabinetmaker.
 In 1880 he appears in Lykens Borough as a carpenter and by 1900 he was serving as a Justice of the Peace in Lykens.
 He died on 4 July 1901 and is buried in the I.O.O.F.
 Cemetery in Lykens.
 His name appears on the Lykens G.A.R.
 Monument.
 Much more information is sought on Frederick N. Wise and a “sorting out” and interpretation of the available records is needed as well.

 Dalles David Ditty (1844-1897).
 His name appears on the Millersburg Civil War Monument and in the 1890 Veterans Census, while living at Millersburg, he only indicated Civil War service in a volunteer Pennsylvania cavalry.
 However, other records show that he may have been a career military man serving for a time in the navy and stationed in 1880 at the U.S. Naval Academy at Annapolis.
 In 1870, he was listed in the Millersburg census with occupation as “soldier.”
 Not much is yet known about Dalles David Ditty so any information that can provided will be greatly appreciated.